MGM-140 ATACMS (Army Tactical Missile System) | |

 Launch platform | M270, HIMARS |

-The MGM-140 Army Tactical Missile System (ATACMS) is a tactical ballistic missile manufactured by the US defense company Lockheed Martin.
-It has a range of up to 190 miles (300 km),[8] with solid propellant, and is 13 feet (4.0 m) high and 24 inches (610 mm) in diameter.
-The ATACMS can be fired from the tracked M270 Multiple Launch Rocket System (MLRS), and the wheeled M142 High Mobility Artillery Rocket System (HIMARS).
+The MGM-140 Army Tactical Missile System (ATACMS; pronounced /əˈtækəmz/) is a tactical ballistic missile designed and manufactured by the US defense company Ling-Temco-Vought (LTV), and later Lockheed Martin through acquisitions.
+It uses solid propellant and is 13 feet (4.0 m) long and 24 inches (610 mm) in diameter, and the longest-range variants can fly up to 190 miles (300 km).[9]
+The missiles can be fired from the tracked M270 Multiple Launch Rocket System (MLRS) and the wheeled M142 High Mobility Artillery Rocket System (HIMARS).

-The concept of a conventional tactical ballistic missile was made possible by the doctrinal shift of the late Cold War, which rejected the indispensability of an early nuclear strike on the Warsaw Pact forces in the event the Cold War went hot.[9]
-The AirLand Battle and Follow-on Forces Attack doctrines, which emerged in the late 1970s and early 1980s, necessitated a conventional-armed, hence much more accurate, missile to strike enemy reserves, so the US Army Missile Command sponsored the Simplified Inertial Guidance Demonstrator (SIG-D) program.[9]
+The concept of a conventional tactical ballistic missile was made possible by the doctrinal shift of the late Cold War, which rejected the indispensability of an early nuclear strike on the Warsaw Pact forces in the event the Cold War went hot.[10]
+The AirLand Battle and Follow-on Forces Attack doctrines, which emerged in the late 1970s and early 1980s, necessitated a conventional-armed (hence much more accurate) missile to strike enemy reserves, so the United States Army Aviation and Missile Command sponsored the Simplified Inertial Guidance Demonstrator (SIG-D) program.[10]

-Within this program, Ling-Temco-Vought developed a solid-fuel analog of the MGM-52 Lance missile, designated T-22,[10] with a new RLG-based inertial guidance package which demonstrated unprecedented accuracy.[9]
+Within this program, Ling-Temco-Vought developed a solid-fuel analog of the MGM-52 Lance missile, designated T-22,[11] with a new RLG-based inertial guidance package, which demonstrated unprecedented accuracy.[10]
 In 1978, DARPA started the Assault Breaker technology demonstration program to attack armor formations with many mobile hard targets at standoff ranges.
-It utilized the T-22 missile and the Patriot-based Martin Marietta T-16 missile with cluster warheads.
+It used the T-22 missile and the Patriot-based Martin Marietta T-16 missile with cluster warheads.

 Development of the missile now known as ATACMS started in 1980, when the U.S. Army decided to replace the Lance with a similar nuclear, but also chemical or biological, tipped solid-fuel missile dubbed the Corps Support Weapon System (CSWS).
-Concerned that two branches were developing too many similar missiles with different warheads, the Department of Defense merged the program with DARPA’s Assault Breaker in 1981, and with U.S. Air Force’s Conventional Standoff Weapon (CSW) in 1982–1983.[11]
+Concerned that two branches were developing too many similar missiles with different warheads, the Department of Defense merged the program with DARPA's Assault Breaker in 1981, and with United States Air Force (USAF)'s Conventional Standoff Weapon (CSW) in 1982–1983.[12]

 The new missile system, designated Joint Tactical Missile System (JTACMS), soon encountered USAF resistance to the idea of an air-launched ballistic missile.
-As a result, in 1984 the Air Force ended its participation in the non-cruise missile portion of the program, leading to the missile being re-designated as the Army Tactical Missile System (ATACMS).[12]
+As a result, in 1984 the USAF ended its participation in the non-cruise missile portion of the program, leading to the missile being redesignated as the Army Tactical Missile System (ATACMS).[12]

 In March 1986, Ling-Temco-Vought won the contract for the missile design.
 The system was assigned the MGM-140 designation.
 The first test launch came two years later, thanks to earlier experience of the company with previous programs.

-The first use of the ATACMS in combat was during Operation Desert Storm in 1991, where 32 of the missiles were fired from the M270 MLRS.[13]
-During Operation Iraqi Freedom in 2003, more than 450 missiles were fired.[14]
-As of early 2015, over 560 ATACMS missiles had been fired in combat.[3][4]
+The ATACMS was first used in combat in 1991: 32 were fired from the M270 MLRS during Operation Desert Storm.[13]
+In 2003, more than 450 were fired in Operation Iraqi Freedom.[14]
+As of early 2015, more than 560 ATACMS missiles had been used in combat.[4][5]

 In January 2015, Lockheed Martin received a contract to develop and test new hardware for Block I ATACMS missiles to eliminate the risk of unexploded ordnance by 2016.[3][4]
 The first modernized Tactical Missile System (TACMS) was delivered in September 2016 with updated guidance electronics and added capability to defeat area targets using a unitary warhead, without leaving behind unexploded ordnance.[16][17]
 Lockheed was awarded a production contract for launch assemblies as part of the SLEP in August 2017.[18]
 In 2021, Lockheed Martin was contracted to upgrade existing M39 munitions to the M57 variant with a WDU-18/B warhead from the Harpoon missile by 2024.[19]